 It's a ticker, more precious for all the components you lose by straining almond meal, shredded coconut or whatever else milk replacement you use.

 I've been using Chaga for some time now, and it works for me.

 Chaga does have side effects that I do not respond to.
 I use it intentionally when needed instead of coffee, enough to feel the benefits and avoid developing resistance, which is always a possibility.

 That being said, do your research and tests before diving in the adaptogenic forest of options.
-Adaptogens are gaining on popularity, but they have been around for centuries so if you don’t use them because you are ” against trends” it’s pointless being a hater, if you use them because you got sucked in this “new” craze I ask you to research before you do any drastic change as knowledge is power.
+Adaptogens are gaining in popularity, but they have been around for centuries so if you don't use them because you are " against trends" it's pointless being a hater, if you use them because you got sucked in this "new" craze I ask you to research before you do any drastic change as knowledge is power.
 Power to take care of yourself.